- Columbia University School of Law (J.D., 1994); Harlan Fiske Stone Scholar, Editor for the Journal of Chinese Law

 - Stanford University (B.S., Electrical Engineering, 1991) (B.A., History, 1991); Member of the Tau Beta Pi Engineering Honor Society

-Samuel K. Lu is a partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the intellectual property and litigation workgroups.
-Mr. Lu counsels and represents clients in patent, trade secret, and other intellectual property matters.
+Samuel K. Lu is a partner in the Los Angeles office of Irell & Manella LLP, where he is a member of the intellectual property and litigation practice groups.
+Mr. Lu counsels and represents clients in patent, trademark, trade secret, and other intellectual property matters.

 Mr. Lu has lectured on a number of patent issues, most recently on "The Markman Hearing: A Patent Holder's Perspective on Planning, Preparing, and Negotiating" and "The Fundamentals of Preliminary Injunctions, Permanent Injunctions, and Temporary Restraining Orders in Patent Cases."

-In 2011, 2012 and 2013, Mr. Lu was selected for inclusion in Los Angeles Magazine's Southern California Super Lawyers in intellectual property litigation and intellectual property.
+Mr. Lu has been selected for inclusion in Los Angeles Magazine's Southern California Super Lawyers in intellectual property litigation and intellectual property in 2011-2016.

 Representative matters include the following:

 SoftView LLC v.
-Apple Inc. et al. (D.Del.): Representing SoftView against Apple and Android smart phone manufacturers in a litigation involving patents relating to web browsers for mobile devices.
+Apple Inc. et al. (D.Del.): Representing SoftView against Apple and Android smart phone manufacturers in a litigation and in inter partes reviews involving patents relating to web browsers for mobile devices.

 Skyhook Wireless, Inc. v.
-Google, Inc. (Mass., D. Mass.): Representing Skyhook Wireless against Google in two separate lawsuits: a patent infringement lawsuit relating to Wi-Fi location technology and a state business torts case.
+Google, Inc. (Mass., D. Mass.): Represented Skyhook Wireless against Google in two separate lawsuits: a patent infringement lawsuit relating to Wi-Fi location technology and a state business torts case.